Where does the Sounders’ shocking MLS playoff rally vs. Minnesota rank among Seattle sports comebacks?

 For this one, it didn’t matter if you were a soccer fan.
 It almost didn’t matter if you were a Seattle sports fan.
 The Sounders’ thrilling comeback against Minnesota United on Monday night in the Western Conference final transcended its sport and its fan base.

-Down 2-0 in the 75th minute, Seattle rattled off three goals in 18 minutes to win 3-2 and advance to its fourth MLS Cup in the past five years.
+Down 2-0 in the 75th minute, the Sounders rattled off three goals in 18 minutes to win 3-2 and advance to their fourth MLS Cup in the past five years.
 Instant classic.
 As Sounders coach Brian Schmetzer said after the game: “In our Sounders history this is going to go down as one of the best games ever.”

 “One of” might be an understatement.
 This might go down as the best.
 But in terms of Seattle sports, was it the greatest comeback?
 Here are some other nominees.

 Seahawks beat Packers 28-22 in 2015 NFC Championship Game.
 Down 19-7 with 3:52 remaining, the Seahawks drove 69 yards for a touchdown that cut the deficit to five, recovered an onside kick, then drove for another TD that gave them a three-point lead following a two-point conversion.
-The Packers tied the score at the end of regulation, but Seattle won the coin-toss and scored a TD on its opening drive in overtime to advance to its second consecutive Super Bowl.
+The Packers tied the score at the end of regulation, but the Seahawks won the coin-toss and scored a TD on their opening drive in overtime to advance to its second consecutive Super Bowl.
 A year earlier, the Seahawks had come back from 21 points down to beat the Buccaneers in the regular season.
 Not as stirring as the Packers win, but it did help give them the No. 1 seed in the year they won the Super Bowl.

 Sonics beat Bullets 106-102 in Game 1 of the 1978 NBA Finals.
 Seattle trailed 84-65 with 2:26 to go in the third quarter but eliminated that deficit in eight minutes and went on to take the opener.
 They ended up losing the series in seven games, but the comeback embodied a team that started the season 5-17 before Lenny Wilkens took over as coach.
 The Sonics won the title the next season.